Bruce Johnson (journalist): Professional career

+Death

+Johnson died on April 3, 2022, after a heart attack in Lewes, Delaware.
+He was 71 years old.

 Awards and recognition

 Johnson was honored by many organizations as part of his journalism and volunteer work in the District of Columbia and surrounding areas.
 In 1983–1984, Johnson earned the Ted Yates Award given only with the unanimous consent of the Board of Governors of the National Academy of Television Arts and Sciences (NATAS).
 This award is given to an individual who has demonstrated outstanding professional and personal qualities in their contribution to the National Capital Chesapeake Bay region's television news and public affairs.

 In 2003, Johnson was voted into the Society of Professional Journalists' Hall of Fame.
 The D.C.
 Council also recognized him as one of the nation's best urban-affairs and investigative journalists.
 In 2007, Johnson won a local Emmy for his report that resulted in much-needed repairs to the Duke Ellington School of the Arts.
 He captured multiple Emmys for his reports on the city's violent crack epidemic in the 1980s and '90s and the plight of D.C.'s inner-city youth.
 Over the years, he won 22 Emmy awards.
 The Capitol Press Club awarded Johnson its Communication Award of Excellence in 1990.
 He was an inductee to NATAS Silver Circle and a member of the Washington, D.C., Hall of Fame.
 Johnson received the Doctor's National Award from the Association of Black Cardiologists in 2011. in June 2018, he was honored with the Board of Governors Award from the National Academy of Television Arts & Sciences (NATAS).